delegatedotfun/delegate-framework/FRAMEWORK_API.md

 - `batchSize?: number` - Number of transactions to fetch per API call (default: 10, max: 100)

 **Options:**
-- Standard transaction options (excluding `before` and `until` for pagination control)
+- All standard transaction options including pagination parameters

 **Features:**
 - Fetches exactly the requested number of transactions (or all available if fewer exist)
-- Automatically handles pagination across multiple batches using the `before` parameter
+- Automatically handles pagination across multiple batches
+- Supports both forward and backward pagination
 - Optimizes batch sizes to minimize API calls while respecting the batch size limit
 - Provides logging for batch progress
 - Stops when the total limit is reached or no more transactions are available